elatov/elatov.github.io/_posts/2012-09-02-vcap5-dcd-objective-3-5-determine-virtual-machine-configuration-for-a-vsphere-5-physical-design.md

 > VM Disks:
 >
 > *   Deploy a system and data disk
-> *   Don&#8217;t place all system disks on one datastore and data disks on another
+> *   Don't place all system disks on one datastore and data disks on another
 > *   Put system and data disk on the same datastore, unless they have widely varying I/O characteristics
 > *   Simplifies SRM and snapshots, unless the vdisk is very large
 > *   Configure one partition per vdisk